 I told him I couldn’t lend him such large sums of money.
-So, he said, don’t be concerned because I can assist him by lending my ATM card and be his co-maker.
+So, he said, don’t be concerned because I can assist him by lending my ATM card and being his co-maker.
 Without a doubt, I agreed.
 I intend to help; mainly, it was a life and death situation.
 If I’m in his position and turned around him, knowing that it is his parent, I cannot bear in my conscience.
 So, we went to a loan company that accepts active ATM cards from employees and lends money accordingly.
 Aside from myself, there is another guy who will help him with additional funds.

-He had his loan approved, which we were co-makers, and I had to surrender my ATM card to get a loan for him (same with the other guy).
+He had his loan approved, and we were co-makers, and I had to surrender my ATM card to get a loan for him (same with the other guy).
 So we signed everything, got the money, and the two of us gave him all the cash we got.
 We wished him the best and his father’s fast recovery!

 Days came, months came, the only cash I got from him as repayment was about 3,000 PHP (60 USD) which is not even part of the loan cash I gave him.
-The worst part, he cut off all our communication, no longer appeared at work, and we can’t find him anywhere.
+The worst part, as he cut off all our communication, no longer appeared at work, and we can’t find him anywhere.
 Even the lending company can’t figure out where he was.

 Since I was a co-maker of his loan and had to pay my loan (which I gave the money to him), I spent those months with my hard-earned salary.
-It took almost a year of sacrifices, over time, and many nights of cry and frustrations.
+It took almost a year of sacrifices, over time, and many nights of crying and frustrations.
 On many occasions, I wanted to post my rage on social media.
 But I didn’t.

-I took these five steps on forgiving that someone who owes me a considerable amount of hard-earned money.
+I took these five steps on forgiving someone who owes me a considerable amount of hard-earned money.